shelbycobra/8MinEmpire/README.md

 8 Minute Empire Copy is a area control game via the console.
 It is based on the board game by the same title.

-This README is a combination of all the README.txt files from each assignment.

 ## 2. RUNNING THE DRIVERS